List of Regular Show characters: Racki the Wishmaker

 Racki the Wishmaker (voiced by Steven Blum) is an evil wishmaker machine who appears in "Terror Tales of the Park V".
 Benson rented him for the Halloween party in the park house and shows anyone what happens if their wishes comes true through visions but they usually have a cruel twist to it.
-He would make his eyes glow red and makes the person who's asking the wish eyes glow red, too.
+He would make his eyes glow red and makes the person who is asking the wish eyes glow red, too.
 He showed his wish visions to Benson, Pops, and Hi Five Ghost, but when he does Rigby, he has everyone see his vision.
 After finishing Rigby's vision, he robs the park staff and tries to escape with the other wishmakers.
-When he tries to use the catapult to escape, he's too heavy to be launched further and he ends up crashing a few feet from the catapult.
-While the park staff laughs at his misfortune, Racki laughs at Benson because now he can't get his $500 security deposit back, result in Benson screaming "No!".
+When he tries to use the catapult to escape, he is too heavy to be launched further and he ends up crashing a few feet from the catapult.
+While the park staff laughs at his misfortune, Racki laughs at Benson because now he cannot get his $500 security deposit back, result in Benson screaming "No!".
 It turns out that the entire episode was a vision for Benson who is at a Halloween store and he asked Racki on wishing to throw the best Halloween party ever.
-When the Halloween store worker asked how he likes it, Benson said it's terrible and he refuses to rent Racki if he can't get his security deposit back so he went to the streamer store instead.
+When the Halloween store worker asked how he likes it, Benson said it is terrible and he refuses to rent Racki if he cannot get his security deposit back so he went to the streamer store instead.
 The store worker scolds Racki for scaring away another customer but Racki responds by telling him that his boss should fire him which results in the store worker unplugging Racki.
 Racki also appears in the online game "High Flying Halloween".